mariusz-schimke/GiGraph/README.md

-❕ Note that when you can't find a property for the DOT attribute you would like to set, you may use the attribute metadata dictionary on the graph or on any other element that has an attribute collection.
-The metadata includes, among others, a property path for a DOT attribute key:
+❕ Note that when you can't find a property for the attribute you would like to set, you may use the attribute metadata dictionary on the graph or on any other element that has an attribute collection.
+The metadata includes, among others, a property path for an attribute key:

 ```c#
 var dict = graph.Attributes.GetMetadataDictionary();